 Antony Starr has won multiple awards for being sly and idiotic at the same time, playing twin brothers on TV's Outrageous Fortune: gormless Van and cynical lawyer Jethro.
 The roles are distant cousins to an earlier part on Mercy Peak.
 A starring turn as a sheriff with a secret in Alan (True Blood) Ball’s US TV series Banshee, followed big-screen roles in drama After the Waterfall and Australian thriller Wish You Were Here.

 ...Lucas becomes a character enlarged, his moral sense deepened, in ways Mr. Starr conveys with admirable subtlety.
-Dorothy Rabinowitz, describing Starr's character in Banshee - Wall Street Journal, 10 Jan 2013
+Dorothy Rabinowitz, describing Antony Starr's character in series Banshee - The Wall Street Journal, 10 January 2013

 Shortland Street is a fast-paced serial drama set in an eponymous inner city Auckland hospital.
 A South Pacific Pictures production, the iconic show is based around the births, deaths and marriages of the staff, family and patients.
 Screening five days a week on TV2 it is New Zealand’s longest running drama.
 Characters and lines from the show have entered the culture, most famously, "you're not in Guatemala now, Dr Ropata!".
 This 2007 promo, set to the theme song, collects together highlights from the first 15 years of the show.